GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 Honoring the `color-scheme` CSS property requires the CSS to be first downloaded (if it is referenced via `<link rel="stylesheet">`) and to be parsed.
-To aid user-agents in rendering the page background with the desired color scheme *immediately*, a `color-scheme` value can also be provided in a [`<meta name="color-scheme">`](https://drafts.csswg.org/css-color-adjust/#color-scheme-meta) element.
+To aid user agents in rendering the page background with the desired color scheme *immediately*, a `color-scheme` value can also be provided in a [`<meta name="color-scheme">`](https://drafts.csswg.org/css-color-adjust/#color-scheme-meta) element.